Skip to Main Content

 I know that hair is often split up into different parts when coloring it: roots, mid-lengths and ends.
 I’ve heard that each section requires a different processing time.
 How do I know which section is which, and how much time it needs to process color?
 This seems so complicated!

-Timing really is everything when it comes to hair color...
+Timing really is everything when it comes to creating the perfect hair color to you...

 Always start at your roots (unless you are lightening your hair for the first time), If you're covering gray roots, the color needs more processing time.
 But even if you don't have gray hair, the hair at your roots is new outgrowth, and takes a bit more time.
 It's a good idea to give your roots the most time to absorb color—at least a 10 minute head start, 20 minutes if you have stubborn grays at your roots.
 But please remember that you should not apply color all over every time you color (see above).